slandai2/aiie2025-Classifier/README.md

 ![muffin-meme2](https://github.com/user-attachments/assets/cea2d46a-9d9b-47ef-8331-0bfe0209f60a)

  Our team imported an existing dataset from Kaggle that contained testing and training datasets for muffins and chihuahuas.
-The dataset has 6,000 images of muffins and dogs.
+The dataset consists of 6,000 images of muffins and dogs.

 ```
 import kagglehub